 In addition to the VKIP ground station, Site 9 also accommodated an indoor car park and a civil defense emergency shelter with a total area of 2,200 square meters.

-The main ground control building was accompanied by between 11 and 18 concrete towers according to various sources for tracking and communications antennas and by a 85-meter-tall truss structure, which was nicknamed Eiffel Tower.
+The main ground control building was accompanied by 18 concrete towers for tracking and communications antennas and by a 85-meter-tall truss structure, which was nicknamed Eiffel Tower.
 It was reportedly designed for accurate calibration of ground control antennas.